 This corten steel sculpture of a goat will eat small pieces of trash with the aid of its vacuum digestive system.
 Don't throw your garbage on the ground, feed it to the Garbage Goat.

-The Pavilion is located in the center of the park on Havermale Island.
-During the World's Fair, the Pavilion had a white canvas cover.
-In 1978 the canvas cover started to tear so much that it was taken down and replaced with the permanent roof underneath which gives our Pavilion an open air feel.
+Located in the center of the park on Havermale Island, the Pavilion was originally built as the U.S. Federal Pavilion for the Expo ’74 World’s Fair.
+During Expo, the Pavilion had a white canvas cover.
+In 1978 the canvas cover started to tear so much that it was taken down, giving our Pavilion the iconic silhouette we know today.
 There is about 4.5 miles of cable in the structure and it is held in place by a steel frame that weighs about 200 tons.
-From October through March, the Pavilion is turned into a regulation size ice rink and was voted one of the top 10 outdoor skating rinks in the nation.

 Just west of the Forestry Shelter are the plaques indicating the location of the Philippine and German exhibits.
 The plaque showing the location of the USSR Pavilion, which was the second largest exhibit on the Fairgrounds, is located south of the Forestry Shelter.
 The plaque showing the location of the Australian Pavilion is just north of the Lilac bowl.
 The Australian government placed the sundial there after the Fair ended.
 The Korean Pavilion was also in this location.
 The Plaza of Nations plaque is located due north of the South Howard Bridge near the Japanese Gardens.
 Around the outside ring you will see a list of all the countries who were exhibitors at Expo '74.
 The plaque on the front was placed there in 1999 honoring the 25th anniversary of the World's Fair.